Pattern Replication Risk¶

 | AI magnifies strengths of high-performing orgs and dysfunctions of struggling ones | DORA Report 2025 |

-Specific Manifestations¶
+Specific manifestations¶

 OpenAI's Harness team spent 20% of sprint time cleaning up "AI slop" before arriving at this approach:

-Conditions where clean-first is worse than proceeding directly:
+In some conditions, cleaning first is worse than proceeding directly:

 Key Takeaways¶